ndkramer/WDIO-Course/Typescript FAQ.md

-**Here are some key differences between TypeScript and JavaScript:
+**1) Here are some key differences between TypeScript and JavaScript:
 TypeScript is a superset of JavaScript, which means that it extends the capabilities of JavaScript by adding optional static typing and other features.
-TypeScript was developed by Microsoft to improve the development experience for large-scale applications and to provide better tooling and error checking.
+TypeScript was developed by Microsoft to improve the development experience for large-scale applications and to provide better tooling and error checking.**
-**

 1. **Static typing**: :memo:
    - TypeScript allows you to declare variable types, making it easier to catch type-related errors before they occur during runtime.